cristaloleg/awesome-manifesto/README.md

   - this will save you from formatting hell
 - [ ] log slow queries
   - see what is happening in a database and who is too greedy
-- [ ] don't put business logic into db or at least make it loosely coupled
+- [ ] don't put business logic into DB or at least make it loosely coupled
-  - this will give you an easy migration to another db
+  - this will give you an easy migration to another DB

 ### Dependencies
 - [ ] wrap any dependency with an interface(or analogue)
   - this will prevent a vendor lock on it
 - [ ] bump libs on a permanent basis
   - the new version is expected to be better
-- [ ] have a local cache-server with deps
+- [ ] have a local cache-server with dependencies
   - adds stability to the infrastructure
 - [ ] pin your dependencies to a specific version
   - accidental commit to dependency's master will break nothing
 - [ ] prefer mature technology, rather than a hyped one
   - mature will die slower, then hyped
 - [ ] fork instead of hack
-  - it might be better to fix a lib instead of wrapping for desired behaviour
+  - it might be better to fix a lib instead of wrapping for the desired behaviour

 ### Tests
 - [ ] use one test framework